 When the chicken is done cooking, turn the heat down to medium-low and add the sauce.
 Toss until coated.
 Cook another 1-2 minutes.
 Remove from the heat.

-Whisk together remaining rice vinegar, honey, and garlic together in the same bowl you made the peanut sauce in.
+Whisk together remaining rice vinegar, soy sauce, honey, and garlic together in the same bowl you made the peanut sauce in.
 Slowly whisk in remaining sesame oil.
 Season with plenty of salt and pepper.

 Add carrots, bell peppers, snow peas, cabbage, romaine, half of the almonds, half of the wonton strips and all of the cilantro.
 Add the dressing.
 Toss to combine.
 Season with a little bit of salt and pepper.